 Frequently Asked Questions

-Some people with chronic health conditions (eg diabetes, or a diagnosable eating disorder) are eligible for a Team Care Arrangement (formerly ‘Enhanced Primary Care’ plan).
+Dietetics- If you don't quite meet criteria for an EDP, you may still be eligible for a Chronic Disease Management Plan, or Team Care Arrangement (formerly ‘Enhanced Primary Care’ plan), providing the same rebate amount for 5 appointments.
 Your GP can tell you more about this, and it's your GP's decision as to whether you're eligible.

-If you are eligible the care plan must be in place before your appointment with us (or before you intend to claim the rebate- you can definitely still use your care plan for review visits after you've started treatment).
+If you are eligible for any type of care plan, it must be in place before your appointment with us (or before you intend to claim the rebate- you can definitely still use your care plan for review visits after you've started treatment).
 You will also need to bring your referral paperwork to your appointment.